sous-chefs/postgresql/README.md

 #### Examples

-To grant access to the postgresql user with ident authentication:
+To grant access to the PostgreSQL user with ident authentication:

 ```ruby
 postgresql_access 'local_postgres_superuser' do